The Central Enigma of Consciousness

 The first of these phenomena is

-stochastic resonance [27],
+stochastic resonance [59], in which

-or dynamical space.
+dynamical space.
 Thermodynamic ÔannealingÕ is likewise used in classical

 artificial neural nets to avoid them becoming locked in sub-optimal local